sbugallo/mastering_python/docs_src/parts/craftmanship/chapters/general_traits/composition_and_inheritance.rst

 In object-oriented software design, there are often discussions as to how to address some problems by using the main ideas of the paradigm (polymorphism, inheritance, and encapsulation).

-Probably the most commonly used of these ideas is inheritance—developers often start by creating a class hierarchy with the classes they are going to need and decide the methods each one should implement.
+Probably the most commonly used of these ideas is inheritance: developers often start by creating a class hierarchy with the classes they are going to need and decide the methods each one should implement.

 While inheritance is a powerful concept, it does come with its perils.
 The main one is that every time we